HarryYoung2018/HarryYoung2018.github.io/index.md

 Just kidding!

 ## Interests 🎇
 Hi, I'm **Harry Yang**, a high school student at **Beijing National Day School**.
 I'm an ardent learner interested in new things and getting to know new people.
-In addition to these curricula, I enjoy

 such as Machine Learning, Game Theory, Social Psychology, Synthetic Biology, Literature, and Sports.
 I'm working on many research projects.